-UW Husky Elijah Hardy enters NCAA transfer portal
+UW Husky Elijah Hardy enters NCAA transfer portal, Nate Pryor commits

 Washington sophomore Elijah Hardy has entered the NCAA transfer portal, but hasn’t ruled out the possibility of remaining with the Huskies.

 “I’m just trying to figure out what’s the best fit for me,” he said Wednesday during a phone interview.
-“Washington is not out of the question, but I’m trying to figure out who is going to give me the best opportunity for me to get to the next level.
+“Washington is not out of the question, but I’m trying to figure out who is going to give me the best opportunity to get to the next level.

 “The fit is really important.
 I want to be around good people, a good culture and a good team and just continue my success.”